MiddSea/make-your-game/.notes/layers-investigation-chatgpt.md

 Using `will-change: transform` (or `opacity`) **promotes the element to its own compositing layer**, which can:

 - Reduce paint/repaint costs

 - Improve animation smoothness

 - Help avoid jank (stuttering visuals)

 - Allow hardware acceleration (GPU compositing)

-### 🧪 Example:
+### 🧪 Example

 css